At last, everything you need to know about cooking trout. Warning: these trout recipes may cause excess salivation.

 10. Salmon/Trout Candy

-Traditionally this recipe is for salmon, but larger trout species will also work just fine.
+Traditionally this is a salmon recipe, but larger trout species will also work just fine.
 Smoking works very well with trout since they are very fatty fish and the smoke adheres to fat.
-Warning: they’re called candy for a reason.
-They won’t last long!
+Warning: they're called candy for a reason.
+They won't last long!

 - 5 pounds skin-on salmon/trout collars, bellies or fillets cut into 2-inch thick strips

 - 1 cup maple syrup or birch syrup